 As you may notice, the filtering factors add difficulty to the following strategy and will push you to assign valuable time to perform it.

 Use our free 10-day trial period and get the most out of our Twitter marketing tool.

 Why having a high follow back ratio is important

-Now, you are here to improve follow back ratio and get more followers on Twitter.
+Now, you are here to improve the follow back ratio and get more followers on Twitter.

 That means that as long as your follow back ratio is higher, you’ll be attracting more followers.

-BUT, remember that a high follow back ratio doesn’t mean higher quality of your audience.
+BUT, remember that a high follow back ratio doesn’t mean a higher quality of your audience.